 Unlawful deregistration of a director of a foundation

 It happens in the best foundations: falling-out between directors.
-A recently issued ruling of the court of North Netherlands shows that it is not always that easy to dismiss a fellow director from the board of a foundation.
+An issued ruling of the court of North Netherlands shows that it is not always that easy to dismiss a fellow director from the board of a foundation.
 Dutch corporate lawyer Marco Guit discusses this case.

 In this case a director of a foundation, after a falling-out with the other two directors, unilaterally had the other two directors deregistered from the trade register.
 Also, he had two other persons registered as directors.
 The deregistered directors did not agree and claimed in preliminary relief proceedings that the other director has them registered again in the trade register within seven days and ensures that the newly registered directors are deregistered.
 The director who is still registered argued that the other directors stated, in an e-mail conversation between the three directors, that they resigned.
 Because he was then left as sole director, he could have them deregistered and register the new directors, according to this director.